llvm/llvm-project/lldb/docs/resources/debugging.rst

 command running on a remote machine.

-For simplicity we'll use the same ``lldb-server`` as the debug server and the debugee, but it doesn't need to be that way.
+For simplicity we'll use the same ``lldb-server`` as the debug server and the inferior, but it doesn't need to be that way.
 You can use ``gdbserver`` (as in, GDB's debug server program) or a system installed ``lldb-server`` if you suspect your local copy is not stable.
 As is the case in many of these scenarios.